 Types of Bug Zappers

-There are four primary types of bug zappers: vertical, horizontal, light bulb and non-luminescent.
+Beyond outdoor versus indoor there are four primary types of bug zappers: vertical, horizontal, light bulb and non-luminescent.

 Vertical Zappers are nice because they can be made waterproof.
 That means they can be left outside.
 Usually, they are structured with a non-metallic exterior to help prevent people and pets from being electrocuted.

 Horizontal zappers are usually found for interior use as they can’t really be made waterproof.
 They usually look like a metal box but instead of having every side closed, there is wire mesh on the front to allow the bugs to see the light and enter to their eternity.

 Light bulb zappers are what they say, a light bulb that you can screw into a normal light bulb socket.
 These are usually for external use like in an enclosed area where they won’t get rained on.